harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

   **What is the impact on customers?**
     - Enabling declarative rollback disables versioning (even if the **Skip Versioning** checkbox is left unchecked), since versioning was introduced with the imperative rollback design.
 However, versioning is not needed anymore with declarative rollback.
     - The delegate's service account needs the permission to create, update, and read secrets in the defined infrastructure namespace.
 Typically, customers' delegates already have these permissions, but if cluster roles are strictly scoped, this could cause failures.
-For information on cluster roles for the delegate, go to [Install Harness Delegate on Kubernetes](https://developer.harness.io/docs/platform/delegates/delegate-install-kubernetes/install-harness-delegate-on-kubernetes/).

 #### Early access

 - Support for AWS S3 as a Terraform script file source for the Terraform Provision and Apply steps.
 (CDS-2970)